Layr-Labs/eigenlayer-contracts/docs/README.md

 | -------- | -------- | -------- |
 | [`AVSDirectory.sol`](../src/contracts/core/AVSDirectory.sol) | Singleton | Transparent proxy |

 ##### Note: This contract is left unchanged for backwards compatability.
-Operator<>AVS Registrations are to be replaced entirely with the `AllocationManager` and this contract will be deprecated(no longer indexed) in a future release.
+Operator<>AVS Registrations are to be replaced entirely with the `AllocationManager` and this contract will be deprecated in a future release.

 ##### Note: This contract is left unchanged for backwards compatability.
 Operator<>AVS Registrations are to be replaced entirely with the `AllocationManager` and this contract will be deprecated in a future release.